bmchristensen/dotfiles/README.md

 ### Suggested Layout

 Seperate folder to contain dotfiles and system setups for each person.
-I amgonna make this change without asking >.>
+I am gonna make this change without asking >.>

 ### There's these